 - Improvements and contents in most below-ground areas, like basements.

-What If Your Flood Insurance Denies Your Claim?
+What If Your Insurance Company Denies Your Flood Insurance Claim?

 - You did not apply for flood insurance early enough,